Macbook Pro Slow?

 Option 1: Using MacBooster to keep your Macbook clean and secure

 MacBooster - developed by the IObit team.
 The software stands out for its all-in-one concept.
 It actually integrates a collection of handy and useful tools for monitoring overall status of your Macbook.
 The Security Center, for example, helps you identify possible security threats and removes malware.

 To get started, simply run a quick System Status scan to find items that may affect your Mac and fix them.
 Later move on to the Tools section to perform further optimization.

 Option 2: Using CleanMyMac 3 to scan & clean up your Macbook

-CleanMyMac 3 - as the name indicates, the core of the tool is to clean up your Mac -- locating junk files through deep scan of the system: Photo/iTunes, Mail attachments, large and old files, etc. In addition, it has the functionality to uninstall programs and secure or wipe files that you'll find super useful.
+CleanMyMac 3 - as the name indicates, its core value is to clean up your Mac -- by locating junks and unnecessary files through deep scan of the system: Photo/iTunes, Mail attachments, large and old files, etc. In addition, it has the functionality to uninstall programs, secure, or permanently erase files that are private to you.
 The program itself is very simple and intuitive, just hit Scan to get started and then Clean.

 Tips to Avoid Macbook Running Slow

 - Shut down your Mac when you are away.
 Restart regularly.

 - Don't save everything on the boot drive (where your system files are stored).
 A full boot volume can lead to a slow startup and performance problems beyond.